-Crack/cocaine use is a growing problem worldwide^{1,2}.
-In Brazil, crack or cocaine powder are the most commonly used drug of misuse among patients presenting to drug treatment services3.
-National data show that the proportion of cocaine users who are using crack rather than cocaine powder has been increasing since the early 1990s^{3,4}.
-Among treatment populations, although most cocaine users begin by snorting cocaine powder, over time more than two-thirds change their preferred route of administration to smoking crack5.
+Crack/cocaine use is a growing problem worldwide (UNODC, 2005; Haasen et al., 2004).
+In Brazil, crack or cocaine powder are the most commonly used drug of misuse among patients presenting to drug treatment services (Dunn et al, 1996).
+National data show that the proportion of cocaine users who are using crack rather than cocaine powder has been increasing since the early 1990s (Dunn et al, 1996; Nappo et al., 2001).
+Among treatment populations, although most cocaine users begin by snorting cocaine powder, over time more than two-thirds change their preferred route of administration to smoking crack (Dunn and Laranjeira, 1999).

-Crack/cocaine use has been extensively studied, but there are remarkably few long-term follow-up studies of this population6-11 and we know very little about their long-term outcomes.
-Brain et al.6 followed up a group of 50 crack users over a 2year period.
+Crack/cocaine use has been extensively studied, but there are remarkably few long-term follow-up studies of this population (Brain et al, 1998; Falck et al, 2000; Gossop et al, 2002; Siegal et al, 2002; Simpson et al, 2002; Mckay et al., 2005) and we know very little about their long-term outcomes.
+Brain et al (1998) followed up a group of 50 crack users over a 2-year period.
 Their sample had been obtained using snowball sampling from an initial group of patients in contact with a treatment agency in the North of England.
 Outcomes measured in this study were on-going crack use, employment status and involvement in crime.
-Falck et al. 1 used the SF36 health survey form to study the medical outcomes of a sample of 436 not-in-treatment crack users from Dayton, Ohio.
+Falck et al (2000) used the SF36 health survey form to study the medical outcomes of a sample of 436 not-in-treatment crack users from Dayton, Ohio.
 The authors concluded that the instrument did not adequately capture the type of health complications that cocaine use causes.
-Gossop et al.8 followed up a sub-group of 496 crack users from the National Treatment Outcome Research Study (NTORS) over a period of 4 to 5 years.
+Gossop et al (2002), followed up a sub-group of 496 crack users from the National Treatment Outcome Research Study (NTORS) over a period of 4 to 5 years.
 Of this sample 169 had been using crack prior to treatment entry.
 Of this sub-group the rate of crack use had fallen to 35% at one year but at 2 and 4/5 years it had risen slightly to 37% and then 44%, respectively.
 This study also investigated factors predictive of using crack at the 4/5-year follow-up interval.

 There have been no follow-up studies of crack users in Brazil and from the international data we have searched no study has specifically addressed mortality among this population.
 The aim of the present study was to follow-up a group of crack-cocaine users and to examine a range of outcome measures, including: drug use, treatment experience, employment status, involvement in crime and mortality.
-A survival analysis of this sample has already been published12 and the present paper focuses more on the other outcome measures as well as giving additional information on the causes of death.
+A survival analysis of this sample has already been published (Ribeiro et al, 2004) and the present paper focuses more on the other outcome measures as well as giving additional information on the causes of death.